Irdroid/Irdroid-USB/README.md

 custom infrared hardware like the Irdroid USB Infrared Transceiver, connect it to your android smartphone via a USB OTG cable and control home infrared appliances like TV's STB's Airconditioners etc.

 The application is perfect for Android developers who develop infrared remote control apps for Android.

+App Features:

+* Compatible with the Irdroid USB Infrared Transceiver
+* Automatically displays remote buttons from a lirc conf file
+* Status LOG (for Debug)

 The App supports the following hardware: